munach/obsidian-extract-pdf-annotations/README.md

 As such, you can relate comments for your topics (here 'Hello World') from several PDF files.

 ## Versions
+1.9.4 extract from file path on clipboard can handle single quotes

 1.9.3 use pdfjs-dist like Obsidian does

 1.9.2 add new template attribute for page labels